 You can make egg pasta a few hours ahead but not longer, unfortunately.
 While semolina pasta can dry completely and last for days and weeks, egg pasta cannot live at room temperature for more than a few hours, due to having raw eggs.
 Fresh pasta should also never be stored in the fridge because it will oxidate and become sticky.
 A great alternative is to freeze fresh pasta and then toss it directly in boiling water without thawing.

-If you like this recipe, try also these other recipes with mushrooms:
+If you like this recipe, try also these other recipes with fresh pasta:

 Wild Mushroom Pappardelle